henrform/NLP_24W_VSHJ/README.md

 Students: Sofija Milicic, Henry Werner Forman, Vanja Draganic, Johannes Pfennigbauer

+We are using Python 3.10.
+The necessary packages can be found in `requirements.txt`.

 #### Milestone 1
 Note: The `data` folder contains 2 datasets: one with individual labels from 3 annotators per comment and another aggregated version, where 2/3 agreements were resolved by the dataset creators.
 For preprocessing, we used only the aggregated dataset to avoid redundant processing.
 The presence of 2/3 agreements will be revisited during the error analysis in milestone 2.